mukka29/Operating-Systems/Assignment3/README.md

 Compiling with make
 <ul>$ make</ul>
 <ul>OR</ul>
-<ul>$ gcc -Werror -ggdb master.c -o master</ul>
+<ul>$ gcc -Werror -ggdb oss.c -o oss</ul>
 <ul>$ gcc -Werror -ggdb palin.c -o palin</ul>

 ## Execution:
-<ul>$ ./master 2>users_log.txt/ul>
+<ul> $ ./oss 2>users_log.txt </ul>

-* After this program execution (main executable here are 'oss.c' and 'user.c' files), two files executable files are generated - namely "oss" and "users", along with the log files.
-The output here in this case gets into the logfiles one for master and one for user processes, master contains the output in the required format and I have used other one for user processes.
+* After this program execution (main executable here are 'oss.c' and 'user.c' files), two  executable files are generated - namely "oss" and "users", along with the log files.
+The output here in this case gets into the logfiles one for master (log.txt) and one for user (users_log.txt) processes, master contains the output in the required format and I have used other one for user processes.

 ### Note:
   * log.txt is the actual required log file and users_log.txt is the log file for user processes.
-  * we can use ./master 2>/dev/null to disregard the error output (users output)
+  * we can use ./oss 2>/dev/null to disregard the error output (users output)
   * 2 here is the file descriptor for stderr, It is used to mix the output of master with the output of users.

 ## Checking the result:
 * Once the program is ececuted, required Executable files are generated.
 Along with them, above mentioned log files also get generated.
 * ls
 * this command shows all the files present in the directory after the project is executed.
-* cat log.txt, is used to view the contents of master log file
+* cat log.txt, is used to view the contents of master log file and
+* cat users_log.txt is used to view the contents of user processes log file

 ## data.h File
 * This file contains the constants used in the project.